doctrine/orm/UPGRADE.md

 ## Interface for EntityRepository

-The EntityRepository now has an interface Doctrine\Common\Persistence\ObjectRepository.
+The EntityRepository now has an interface Doctrine\Persistence\ObjectRepository.
 This means that your classes that override EntityRepository and extend find(), findOneBy() or findBy() must be adjusted to follow this interface.

 ## AnnotationReader changes